Coleman County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Coleman County is $52,364.
 This is 31% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 33% lower.
+It is also 33% lower than the national median of $78,538.
 The poverty rate stands at 15.0%.
 This is 9% higher than the state poverty rate of 13.8%.
 The unemployment rate is 5.9%.
 This is 15% higher than the state rate of 5.1%.
 The median home value is $91,200.
 Housing costs are 65% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 1.7x, Coleman County is one of the most affordable housing markets in the area.
 76.9% of occupied housing units are owner-occupied.
 This homeownership rate is 23% higher than the state average of 62.6%.

 Race & Ethnicity